nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/collecting-code-coverage.md

 Let's walk through a simple example to demonstrate how code coverage works in Node.js.

-> **Note:** This example is written using CommonJS.
+> **Note:** This example, and all other ones in this file, are written using CommonJS.
 If you are unfamiliar with this concept, please read the [CommonJS Modules](https://nodejs.org/docs/latest/api/modules.html) documentation.

 ```cjs displayName="main.js"
 function add(a, b) {